ptomulik/bkp3com/README.rst

     bkp3com-4210 -r /home/bkp3com/daily -d mgmt.example.com sw-01 sw-02

-The configuration for switches is stored in subdirectories named after the switch names, in our last example::
+The configuration files will be written-out to subdirectories named after the switch names, in our last example::

     /home/bkp3com/daily/sw-01/